andrewjahn/AndysBrainBook/docs/AFNI/AFNI_Short_Course/SUMA/SUMA_01_ReconSurface.rst

   mkdir FS

 We will be running all of our FreeSurfer analyses in this directory, and storing the output there as well.
-To do that, navigate into the FS directory and run the following code:
+To do that, navigate into the FS directory (i.e., type ``cd FS``), and run the following code:

 ::